Leave this site

 The scheme is run by the Essex Police, Fire and Crime Commissioner's office.
 Their team of Dog Welfare Visitors inspect the working conditions of the dogs and provide reports to the office.
 Their visits are unannounced on random days and times to ensure impartiality.

-Find out more about volunteering for the Dog Welfare Scheme on the Essex PFCC's website.
+Find out more about volunteering for the dog welfare scheme.

 Restorative Justice Facilitators